 Cantor Arts Center, 328 Lomita Drive, Stanford, CA 94305

-The day's program will include remarks by President Hennessy, exhibits of Stanford family ephemera, period music and light refreshments.
+The day's program will include remarks by Stanford Provost John Etchemendy; exhibits of Stanford family ephemera and memorabilia; period music, and light refreshments.
 The Mausoleum will also be open to visitors on this special occasion.

 The Founding of the University

 On Oct.
 1, 1891, Stanford University opened its doors after six years of planning and building.
 In the early morning hours, construction workers were still preparing the Inner Quadrangle for the ceremonies.
 The great arch at the western end had been backed with panels of red and white cloth to form an alcove where dignitaries would sit.